Santa Monica parking spaces fill up fast and early seven days a week - especially during the busy summer months.

 You're virtually guaranteed to receive an expensive souvenir of your pitstop - your very own $64 Santa Monica parking ticket.
 (I know because I just checked my check register.)

-Santa Monica parking enforcement is very aggressive.
+Parking enforcement is very aggressive here.
 Be late by a single minute, and expect to find a parking ticket tucked under your windshield wiper.
 Or worse.

-A couple years ago, in addition to receiving my very own city of Santa Monica parking citation keepsake - my car was towed to the city impound lot.
+A couple years ago, in addition to receiving my very own parking citation keepsake - my car was towed to the city impound lot.

-To that end, the following Santa Monica parking tips will help guide you to a parking space close to your destination at a reasonable price.
+To that end, the following tips will help guide you to a parking space close to your destination at a price you can live with.

 The City of Santa Monica parking system uses technology and real-time information to keep cars moving on major boulevards and limit the impact of regional traffic on local streets.